 BMI Calculator

-In 2021, 28% of adults in the UK were obese (BMI > 30) and 64% of adults were overweight or obese.
+In 2021, 28% of adults in the UK were classed as obese and 64% of adults were classed as overweight or obese.

 Obesity is linked with an increased risk of heart disease, type 2 diabetes, and some cancers.
 Both low and high BMIs are associated with increased all cause mortality, with the risk increasing with distance from the 20-25 range.